Baked Whole Epoisses De Bourgogne bubbling, gooey, pungent cheese.

 Transfer the Goddess Cheese Pine Nut Muffins to a cooling rack until warm and then devour!

-These muffins are at their absolute best, warm straight from the oven, where the cheese is still slightly melted and the flavours of the toasted pine nuts and basil come through.
+Enjoy these muffins at their absolute best, warm straight from the oven.
+While the cheese is still slightly melted and the flavours of the toasted pine nuts and basil come through.

 Having had to split a muffin for the photographs, I also really enjoyed them cold.
 All the buttery, nutty cheese, pine nut and basil flavours are still present which I am really pleased with.
 This makes the GoddessCheese Pine Nut Muffins perfect as portable food.